esp8266/Arduino/doc/libraries.md

 `ESP.deepSleep(microseconds, mode)` will put the chip into deep sleep. `mode` is one of `WAKE_RF_DEFAULT`, `WAKE_RFCAL`, `WAKE_NO_RFCAL`, `WAKE_RF_DISABLED`.
 (GPIO16 needs to be tied to RST to wake from deepSleep.)

+`ESP.rtcUserMemoryWrite(&data, sizeof(data))` and `ESP.rtcUserMemoryRead(&data, sizeof(data))` allow struct data with the maximum size of 512 bytes to be stored and retrieved from the RTC user memory of the chip respectively.
+The stored data can be retained between deep sleep cycles.
+However, the data might be lost after power cycling the chip.

 `ESP.restart()` restarts the CPU.

 `ESP.getResetReason()` returns String containing the last reset resaon in human readable format.